Please Select One of the Packages Below

 Ultimate Value "Safe Driver" Package

 Save $80 with our Ultimate Value Package, you can complete your state-required, 4-hour Drug and Alcohol course (TLSAE course) and DMV written permit exam entirely online.
-Additionally, we provide you with all of the tools necessary to understand the fundamentals of being a safe and responsible driver, including our famous prep course consisting of hundreds of practice test questions, a behind-the-wheel training course, and a driving education handbook.
+Additionally, we provide you with all of the tools necessary to understand the fundamentals of being a safe and responsible driver, including our famous prep course consisting of hundreds of practice test questions, and a driving education handbook.
 95% of students completing our Prep Course PASS the 2015 online DMV exam the FIRST time!

 Everything You Need to Know about the Florida Permit Test!